VjeranKenda/calculator_basic/README.md

 And, in one moment, I said: You can easy build calculator!
 He said: Real one?
 Me: Off course!!

 And, here I am.
 Discovering Python, GUI programing with tkinter, finite state machine...

-# Description
-Use Python 3.4 or above.

-*F*unny *T*hing *W*orks:
-- *calculator_basic.py is current working version*
-- input is from buttons and keboard
-- operator precedence working
-- equal sign do not behave as on real calculator
-- division by zero will stop with error
-- tkinter : use grid geomerty for the start if you don't want to spend huge amount of time to packing

 # Resources
 Resources used: